Apple partners with ABC on 2020 presidential coverage in the Apple News app – TechCrunch

 Prior Apple News election coverage involved a range of media partners, such as Axios, Politico, The Washington Post, Fox News, CNN, The New York Times, CBS and others.

 It’s notable that Apple has this time selected ABC as its coverage partner.
 Apple has historically had close ties with Disney, which owns ABC, thanks to Disney CEO Bob Iger’s close relationship with Apple co-founder Steve Jobs and Disney’s acquisition of Jobs’ company, Pixar, in 2006.
 However, with Apple’s launch of Apple TV+, a Disney+ competitor, Iger resigned from Apple’s board of directors, saying the two companies’ paths were conflicting.
-But as tihs 2020 election news partnership demonstrates, the two companies can still work closely together, at times.
+But as this 2020 election news partnership demonstrates, the two companies can still work closely together, at times.